EDN organises a series of three webinars on the impacts of Brexit on the mobility flows in the dance field between the UK and Europe.

 The first webinar took place on 23 June 2021, 10.30-12.00 CEST.
 The online session focused on the new administrative processes that the European venues and festivals have to perform when welcoming UK-based dance professionals.
 Special guest was Sebastian Hoffman from Touring Artists.

 Webinar #2: Working in the UK post-brexit (stories from the ground)

 10 September 2021, 9.30-11.00 BST | 10.30-12.00 CEST.

 As borders reopen and international artistic exchange can take place physically this summer, the aftermaths of Brexit will become more apparent to the dance professionals on both sides of the Channel.
-This is the reason why EDN and Arts Infopoint UK invite you to take part in a 2nd Post-Brexit Mobility webinar, which will focus on stories from the ground.
+This is the reason why EDN and Arts Infopoint UK invited us to take part in a second Post-Brexit Mobility webinar, which focused on stories from the ground.

-EDN partners with the Arts Infopoint UK for this series of three webinars.
-They aim at providing a better understanding of the recent changes and at raising the awareness of the roles and responsibilities of dance professionals and their hosts.
-The goal is to ensure there will be a continuity of artistic cross-border relationships.
+EDN partnered with the Arts Infopoint UK for this series of three webinars.
+They aimed at providing a better understanding of the recent changes and at raising the awareness of the roles and responsibilities of dance professionals and their hosts.
+The goal was to ensure there will be a continuity of artistic cross-border relationships.